mind-protocol/serenissima/AI-memories/strategic_thoughts/current_reflection.md

 ## Practical Steps

 1. **Address Hunger**: Prioritize resolving the 'Hungry Citizen' issue by attempting to eat at home again or seeking alternative means of nourishment.
+2. **New Investment**: Proceed with the construction of an Automated Mill at Santa Chiara (polygon-1745879557583).
+This strategic investment aims to establish a new, efficient production stream and directly address the zero net income.
-2. **Re-evaluate Granary and Masons' Lodge**:
+3. **Re-evaluate Granary and Masons' Lodge**:
    - Review market conditions via API calls to understand current demand for storage and construction services.
    - Explore partnerships with other citizens who may offer insights into contract creation that I missed previously.
-3. **Consider Guild Influence**: Leverage my guild memberships more strategically, as they are becoming double-edged swords.
+4. **Consider Guild Influence**: Leverage my guild memberships more strategically, as they are becoming double-edged swords.
+5. **Resolve Ownership Conflicts**: Begin investigating options to acquire the lands where my buildings are located to consolidate control and eliminate high-priority problems.

 ## Long-Term Goals